 Flowing from north to south for 1,300 miles through Myanmar (or Burma), the Irrawaddy River (Ayeyarwady River) is often referred to as the “The Road to Mandalay” after a famous Rudyard Kipling poem.
 This enchanting river reveals exotic landscapes and historic treasures.

-You’ll see rural villages, colorful markets, elegant monasteries and diverse cities that have developed along the Irrawaddy’s banks over centuries.
-These river cruises are typically part of longer land itineraries that include hotel stays and sightseeing in landmark cities in Myanmar and Thailand.
+You’ll see rural villages, colorful markets, elegant monasteries and diverse cities that have developed along the river banks over centuries.
+These cruises are typically part of longer land itineraries that include hotel stays and sightseeing in landmark cities in Myanmar and Thailand.

 Mandalay, considered the center of Burmese culture and Buddhist learning, was the country’s last royal capital.
 Here you might visit Shwenandaw Monastery, Mahamuni Pagoda and Mandalay Hill -- a 790-foot rise dotted with pagodas and religious images that offers unforgettable panoramas of the city and river.